spirokit/expo-template-typescript/readme.md

 ## Usage

-1. Get your SpiroKit license [here](https://maurocodes.gumroad.com/l/spiro-kit-design-system)
+1. Get your SpiroKit license [here](https://spirokit.com)
+   We support Parity Purchasing Power.
+Check our website to see if you are eligible for a discount, if you need it.

 2. Create a new project